JakubGolebiowski/JakubGolebiowski/README.md

 - 👋 Hi, I’m @JakubGolebiowski
 - 👀 I’m interested in Reinforcement Learning.
-- 🌱 I’m currently doing my Master Thesis.
+- 🌱 I’m currently doing my PhD Thesis.
+- Master of IT - thesis: autonomy of martian rover.
+- Bachelor of science in IT - thesis: navigation of a car in 2D Simulation with use of RL in non-discrete environment.
 - 💞️ Working as MLOps/Programmer/ML Researcher.
 - 📫 How to reach me \<name\>\<surname\>\<official\>@\<google main mail box\>\<.com\>
 - 🎒 Computer Science Engineer